kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `503`

-Used when a resource cannot respond because it is temporarily unavailable.
+Thrown when a resource cannot respond because it is temporarily unavailable.

 ```js
 const err = new context.errors.ServiceUnavailableError('error message');